hoko/hoko-docs/_posts/2015-04-08-benefits_coupons.md

 ## Step 2: Prepare your app to handle the coupon

 The following snippet depicts how our SDK delegates the coupon to your app, so you can then do whatever you think it's best.
-In this simple example, we are just going to display a success popup.
+In this simple example, we are just going to display a popup with a success message.

 {% highlight objective-c %}
 // AppDelegate.m

-// addHandlerBlock: is going to be called every time your application opens a
-// deep link. if you prefer, you can focus on specific deep link routes,
-// to give a coupon/discount, by using mapRoute:toTarget:
 [[Hoko deeplinking] addHandlerBlock:^(HOKDeeplink *deeplink) {
     // check if the deeplink has metadata for coupons if (deeplink.metadata[@"coupon"] && deeplink.metadata[@"value"]) {